RIKEN-RCCS/singularity_defpack/gpu_nvidia/ComfyUI/README.md

 ## Text-to-Image

 By entering a prompt into the `"clip"` node and executing it, you can generate an image.
 The more detailed your prompt, the more closely the output will match your intended image.
+It takes 17sec to execute prompt at NVIDIA GH200.

 <img src="./images/t2i.jpg">